tulser/Open-Fortress-Source/LINUX.md

 On Windows, linux builds can be made with 'Docker Machines'..
 Again, I havn't done it, but [jimbly's containers][jimbly] were actually purpose-built for this.

+# Appendix A: Dedicated Server
+### this section is quite WIP
+Basically, you've gotta: Install Linux, SteamCMD, Git, and Git LFS.
+Then, using SteamCMD, install appids 440 (TF2) and 244310 (SSDK2013 DS)
+and then launch the game, making sure to put TF2 where it is expected (next to srcds_linux, in a folder called `tf`) ReddKing was having problems with SRCDS not installing TF2 files, but worked around it by transferring TF2 to the server over FTP.

 ## Any problems?
 Contact me!
 I'm `Nopey Nope#5837` on Discord, and `imjustagan@gmail.com` is my email.

 [jimbly]: https://github.com/Jimbly/steam-runtime-docker
 [prebuilt]: http://repo.steamstatic.com/steamrt/steamrt-scout/snapshots/